msank00/api_in_python/README.md

 # Sample API in PYTHON
-This meta project consists of sample script which can be used to create machine learning API in python which includes separate template for creating preprocessing, traiing and prediction API along with logging and basic error handling facility.
+This meta project consists of sample script which can be used to create machine learning API in python which includes separate template for creating `preprocessing`, `training` and `prediction` API along with logging and basic error handling facility.

 # Package Information
 + package `flask`: for creating api